Testing and analyzing network and application performance

 Name server quality (max and average)

-- DNS servers and no of queries
+- DNS servers, response time and no of queries

 - DNS servers and reply codes